ksackvil/CMPT-275/README.md

 ## Running the project

-1. In the PARKinetics fodler install dependancies with the following command:
+1. In the PARKinetics folder install dependencies with the following command:

 ```
 pip install